 This is another temple that has been overgrown by trees and definitely worth a visit.
 It is extremely popular with tourists as this temple has Hollywood credentials; it was used as a filming location in Tomb Raider.

-Banteay Srei is further north than the main temple complex but in my opinion, worth the visit.
+Banteay Srei is further north than the main temple complex but in my opinion, it is worth the visit.
 It is made of red sandstone with beautifully detailed wall carvings.
 The meaning of the name is ‘Citadel of the Women’ and many people believe that it was women who built it.

 Located in the centre of the ancient city of Angkor Thom is the Bayon.
 It is known as the ‘face temple’ due to the 216 smiling faces of Avalokiteshvara that decorate the temple’s towers.

-Swim At Kulen Waterfalls
+Swim at Kulen Waterfalls

-Around 2 hours drive from the city is Phnom Kulen National Park, home to the sacred Kulen mountain and beautiful waterfalls.
+Around two hours drive from the city is Phnom Kulen National Park, home to the sacred Kulen mountain and beautiful waterfalls.
 It’s a great day trip from Siem Reap and easy to organize through most hotels or tour companies in the centre.
 It costs $20 USD to enter the park for tourists.
 Many Cambodians spend their weekends here, paddling in the river and enjoying local food from the street vendors.

-Go To The Landmine Museum
+Go to The Landmine Museum

 This is easily combined with a day trip to Kulen Waterfalls and Banteay Srei, and is highly recommended.
 The museum owner had been a child soldier in the time of the Khmer Rouge and planted landmines across the country.
 He has since dedicated his life to finding and destroying landmines and has set up a school for victims of landmine explosions.
 Currently, it is estimated that there are 4-6 million unexploded landmines in Cambodia and new casualties occur every day.

-Go For A Beer On Pub Street
+Go For a Beer on Pub Street

-See The Circus
+See The Cambodian Circus

-Shop At The Markets
+Shop at The Markets

-Have A Massage
+Have a Cambodian Massage

 There are so many massage parlours in Siem Reap it would be rude to not have at least one while you’re here!
 You can walk into most places in the town and they will have available therapists, or for the fancier ones you may need to book in advance.

-Khmer massage doesn’t use oil and you keep your clothes on (or wear the outfits provided – similar to pajamas!).
+Khmer massage doesn’t use oil and you keep your clothes on (or wear the outfits provided – similar to pyjamas!).
 Your whole body is massaged, including your head.
 It’s very relaxing!
 If you prefer a Swedish or Thai style massage, these are usually on offer from most shops too.

-Eat A Tarantula
+Eat a Tarantula

 I have to say I didn’t do this, but all over town, you will find stalls selling deep-fried tarantula, snakes and scorpions.
 Apparently, they taste great, I just couldn’t bring myself to put it in my mouth!